SnoozToolbox/SnoozDoc/dev_guide/installation/installation.rst

    * For Windows : ``call /path_to_virtual_environment/snooz_310_env/Scripts/activate.bat``
    * For Linux and macOS : ``source /path_to_virtual_environment/snooz_310_env/bin/activate``

-You should see the name of the virtual environment in parenthesis in the terminal.
+Once activated, you should see the name of the virtual environment in parenthesis in the terminal.

 To complete the setup of your virtual environment, install the external libraries required to run Snooz.
-The ``requirements.txt`` file is saved in the root folder of the "scinodes_poc" repository you cloned previously.
+The ``requirements.txt`` file is saved in the root folder of the "snooz-toolbox" repository you cloned previously.

 To install the requirements, type in the terminal or Command Prompt:
  | ``pip install -r requirements.txt``